AdyKalra/technolgytrends/EngineeringPractices trends/measure and manage technical debt.md

 - **In the future, technical debt will become less of an engineering problem and more of an important business prerequisite that helps with delivering more value to our customers and the business.**

 [reduce-technical-debt](https://www.infoq.com/articles/reduce-technical-debt/)

+## How to manage tech Debt?

+- **Prioritise transparency with technical debt.** Transparency, says Wolpers, makes managing technical debt much simpler.
+He recommends that teams prominently display a visualisation of their technical debt to keep it at as a front-of-mind priority and that they review their tech debt needs during every Sprint meeting.
+- **Track tech debt.** Wolpers suggests counting bugs and using more in-depth code metrics like cyclomatic complexity, code coverage, SQALE-rating, and rule violations if possible.
+- **Pay back debt quickly and regularly.** Like financial debt, technical debt is best managed when teams pay back their loans on a regular basis.
+Wolpers says that Scrum teams should consider allocating 15-20 percent of their resources to refactoring code and fixing bugs every sprint cycle.
+- **Align product backlog.** Your product backlog should include tasks related to paying back technical debt.
+Organising your debt into what you want to tackle this sprint will help keep the debt from falling through the cracks and being forgotten about.
+- **Adjust your definition of “done.”** Don’t count something as finished until it meets a set standard for manageable tech debt.
+Standardise procedures.
+Develop a repeatable formula for how your team handles adding experiments or new features that include the introduction of technical debt.

+### Types of Debt
+- **Intentional tech debt** (also called deliberate or active) occurs when organisations choose to leave room for improvement in their code for the sake of reducing time-to-market.
+- **Unintentional tech debt** (also called accidental, outdated, passive, or inadvertent) happens when the code quality needs improvement after a period of time.
+This could be the result of poor production the first time around or simply the natural need for updates as code becomes outdated.
+- Architecture Debt
+- Build Debt
+- Code Debt
+- Defect Debt
+- Design Debt
+- Documentation Debt
+- Infrastructure Debt
+- People Debt
+- Process Debt
+- Requirement Debt
+- Service Debt
+- Test Automation Debt
+- Test Debt